paul-hammant/tbd/content/short-lived-feature-branches/index.md

 ## Personal preferences

-At some point, the short-lived feature branch has to be bought right up to date with master (trunk) in a merge operation before the result being merged back to trunk (and the branch deleted).
+At some point, the short-lived feature branch has to be brought right up to date with master (trunk) in a merge operation before the result being merged back to trunk (and the branch deleted).
 There are a number of approaches for this, and while teams may have a policy, some teams leave it to personal preference for the developer.